codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

     "Condition": {}
 }
 ```
-* Other IAM roles
-  Once you have a dedicated IAM Role for ECR integration in Codefresh, you can use a different IAM role if that Role can assume the IAM ECR integration role.
-  To use an IAM Role assigned to the Service Account used by app-proxy for example, the Role must have trusted relationship to `assumeRole` of the IAM ECR integration role.

 ### Access Key integration
 You must generate an access key ID and the access secret for the IAM user, and download or copy them to a secure location.